nightroman/FarNet/GitKit/README.md

 [Contents]

 GitKit is the FarNet module for git operations in Far Manager.
-GitKit uses [LibGit2Sharp] and does not require installed git.
+GitKit uses [LibGit2Sharp].
+Git is not needed for local tasks.

 **Project FarNet**